julsraemy/phd/src/loud.md

 [IIIF](https://iiif.io) is both a model for presenting and annotating content as well as a global community that develops shared application programming interfaces (APIs), implements them in software, and exposes interoperable content.

+Currently, IIIF has introduced [six specifications](https://iiif.io/api/), with the Image and Presentation APIs being the most notable, both updated to version 3 in June 2020 and often considered the core IIIF APIs.
+Additionally, the Content Search and Authorization Flow APIs, both at version 2 and released in 2022 and 2023 respectively, are expected to receive updates to match the core APIs' standards.
+The Change Discovery and Content State APIs, both in version 1.0, play essential roles in discovering, aggregating, and sharing IIIF resources.

+(...)

 ### Web Annotation Data Model

 The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) is a W3C standard that provides an extensible and interoperable framework for creating and sharing annotations across various platforms.
 It defines relationships between resources using an RDF graph, which includes the `annotation`, a web resource, the `body`, and the `target`.
 This model allows a single comment to be associated with multiple resources.